Netec-Mx/mslearn-azure-ml/Instructions/04a-Work-with-compute.md

 ## Task 2: Create the compute setup script

-To run notebooks within the Azure Machine Learning workspace, you'll need a compute instance.
+To run notebooks within the *Azure Machine Learning workspace*, you'll need a compute instance.
 You can use a setup script to configure the compute instance on creation.

 1. In the Azure portal, navigate to the Azure Machine Learning workspace named **mlw-dp100-labs**.
 1. Select the Azure Machine Learning workspace, and in its **Overview** page, select **Launch studio**.
 Another tab will open in your browser to open the Azure Machine Learning studio.